This article was last updated by Digital Trends contributor Cody Perez on 5/05/2020.

 The Elder Scrolls V: Skyrim VR

-The visuals line up more closely to the original Xbox 360 and PlayStation 3 versions of Skyrim, but it’s hard to consider that too much of a knock given, the infancy of the medium.
+The visuals line up more closely to the original Xbox 360 and PlayStation 3 versions of Skyrim, but it’s hard to consider that too much of a knock given the scope of this title.
 The game can be played with the PlayStation Move controllers, adding more immersive combat.
-While the default movement system effectively utilizes short-range teleportation to remove the threat of motion sickness, the free movement actually works surprisingly well — better than other first-person perspective games on the platform.
+While the default movement system effectively utilizes short-range teleportation to remove the threat of motion sickness, the free movement actually works surprisingly well — better than other first-person games on the platform.
 Skyrim hasn’t quite overstayed its welcome just yet, and returning to Tamriel in VR is a delight, sure to intrigue longtime fans and newcomers alike.

 Read our full The Elder Scrolls V: Skyrim VR review